Lausanne Collegiate School

-With a -year history beginning in 1926, the previously single-sex boarding school has become a co-educational day school with grades Pre-K12.
+With a -year history beginning in 1926, the previously single-sex boarding school has become a co-educational day school.
 An International Baccalaureate (IB) school since 2009, Lausanne adopted the program for all grades in 2018.
 In 2017 it partnered with Fujian's Xiamen #1 School to open another fully-IB school in Xiamen, China.

 The international school has adopted contemporarily-new methods and attitudes throughout the years.
-The current campus has specially-designed playground equipment, supports several academic and athletic teams, and was a filming location for 1993's The Firm.
+The current campus has specially designed playground equipment, supports several academic and athletic teams, and was a filming location for 1993's The Firm.

 History

 Originally a single-sex school, the Lausanne School for Girls first opened its doors in 1926.
 At its outset, the school was jointly managed by Emma DeSaussure Jett, Sophia Alexander Gardner, Bessie Statler, and Florence Goyer Taylor.
 The school was first located at 1649 Central Avenue, in a home previously called the "Cary House"; The Commercial Appeal called the building especially suited to schooling with the possibility of expanding it in the future.
 Lausanne began accepting both sexes of students for the 1966–67 academic year.